Composer / Educator Donald Harris

 Max Deutsch was different.
 He was a student of Schoenberg, and from

 with me, so I enjoyed that very much.
 From Deutsch I learned a lot

 about belief in one’s self in a condition that what one was doing personally

 was very important, and that you could stand in isolation if you believe

 strongly in what you were doing.
 I admired him for that.
 These

 three people were the strongest influences on my life.
-I didn’t stay with Nadia
+I didn’t stay

-the longest, about six years or so, and with Deutsch about three or
+Finney the longest, about six years or so, and with Deutsch about three or

 four, but they all played a big role.